Your shopping cart is currently empty.

 Sugar maple origin

-The sugar maple (Acer saccharum) is native to North America and is one of the most well-known and common deciduous trees there.
+The sugar maple (Acer saccharum) is native to North America and is one of the most well-known and widespread deciduous trees there.
 It grows in the eastern United States and southeastern Canada, where it dominates large mixed forests.
 In Canada, it is even considered a national symbol—its leaf adorns the national flag.

 Sugar maples can grow up to 35 meters tall and live for more than 200 years.
 They grow in nutrient-rich, fresh to moist soils and develop a stately, rounded crown.
 The oppositely arranged leaves are five-lobed, large, and display spectacular colors of bright orange, yellow, and red in the fall—a major attraction of the so-called "Indian Summer" landscapes.